chiaraco/HABiC/README.md

 ```
 ( The installation can take more than 15 min)

-IDE is not included in the environement so you can install one if needed
+The IDE is not included in the environment, so you can install one if necessary.
 ```bash
 > conda activate HABiCenv
 #if needed: